artisticat1/obsidian-latex-suite/README.md

 #### Tabstops
 - Insert tabstops for the cursor to jump to using `$X`, where X is a number starting from 0.
-- Pressing `Tab` will move the cursor to the next tabstop.
+- Pressing <kbd>Tab</kbd> will move the cursor to the next tabstop.
-- Tabstops can be selections, containing multiple characters.
+- Tabstops can have placeholders.
 Use the format `${X:text}`, where `text` is the text that will be selected by the cursor on moving to this tabstop.
 - Tabstops with the same number, X, will all be selected at the same time.

 ##### Examples